BerkeleyTrue/tnskyfmt-fnl/README.md

 Note that this is somewhat of a work in progress and should not at this point be considered authoritative on how to format Fennel code.
+However, almost all of the current bugs involve comments, so using the `--no-comments` flag produces reasonable (non-commented) results.

 ## Usage